charnley/dotfiles/readme.rst

 Dotfiles
 ========

-for OSX, Debian and whatever HPC I need to work on.
+For OSX, Debian and whatever HPC I need to work on.
 Some dotfiles are OS dependent.
-Check `Makefile` for depenencies, install and symlink setup.
+Check `Makefile` for dependencies, install and symlink setup.

+I use `Makefile` to coordinate everything.
+You should too.

 Mac OSX
 -------